BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 Our reads are now ready to be mapped to the genome.

 ## Building an index of our genome

 First we have to index our genome.
 We'll do that with the bowtie2-build command.
 This will generate a lot of files that describe different aspects of our genome

 We give bowtie2-build two things, the name of our genome, and a general name to label the output files.
-I always keep the name of the output files the same as the original genome file (without the .fna.gz extension) to avoid confusion (what's this file for?).
+I always keep the name of the output files the same as the original genome file (without the .fna.gz extension) to avoid confusion.

 ```html